 3. A two day online couples intensive retreat where you get 18 hours of couples coaching to quickly boost your relationship happiness – tailor made to you as a couple.

 Research consistently shows that online treatment can be very effective for many mental health issues.
-The previous link has the results of a few studies.
+Click on the previous link for the results of a few studies.

 You deserve the best relationship coaching if you’re planning to invest time and money in your relationship.
 If you’re not ready to book an appointment, call me on (0421) 961 687 to book a FREE 15 minute phone consultation to discuss how I may be able to assist you.